rkendev/Udacity_Cloud_Architect_using_Microsoft_Azure/README.md

 The repository is structured to contain multiple projects, each in its own folder with a separate README.md file.
 The main folders include:

 - Moving from On-Prem to Azure Cloud
+- Provisioning for Azure Cost Optimization & Monitoring
+- Securing the Enterprise